-Becoming looked after or being in care means that Rhondda Cynon Taf is responsible for deciding who looks after you and where you live.
-If you are looked after, you will have a social worker and may live away from home.
+Becoming looked after, or being in care, means that Rhondda Cynon Taf Childrens Services are responsible for deciding who looks after you and where you live.

 How Did I become looked after?

-- Through a Care Order made by a family court
+- A Care Order made by a family court.

 What is a Care Order?